BPS operators in $\mathcal{N}=4$ $SO(N)$ super Yang-Mills theory: plethysms, dominoes and words: The orientifold quotient in the quarter-BPS sector

 We summarise this with $\mathcal{P} \Vdash (n,m)$.

 As an example of this labelling, table \ref{table: example trace labelling} lists the 10 different $\mathcal{P} \Vdash (2,2)$ and their associated multi-traces.

-A $SO(N)$ single trace is described by an orthogonal Lyndon word $\tilde{w}$ (as defined in section \ref{Different expressions for the SO(N) generating function}) and a periodicity.
-Consider a $SO(N)$ multi-trace, and let $p_{\tilde{w},i}$ be the number of constituent single traces with orthogonal Lyndon word $\tilde{w}$ and periodicity $i$.
-Then we have a partition $p_{\tilde{w}} = (1^{p_{\tilde{w},1}}, 2^{p_{\tilde{w},2}}, ...)$ for each orthogonal Lyndon word and we denote the combination by
+A $SO(N)$ single trace is described by an orthogonal Lyndon word $\tilde{w}$ (as defined in section \ref{Different expressions for the SO(N) generating function}) and the number of repetitions $i$ (note this is not the number of periods).
+Consider a $SO(N)$ multi-trace, and let $p_{\tilde{w},i}$ be the number of constituent single traces with orthogonal Lyndon word $\tilde{w}$ and number of repetitions $i$.
+Then we have a partition $p_{\tilde{w}} = (1^{p_{\tilde{w},1}}, 2^{p_{\tilde{w},2}}, \ldots )$ for each orthogonal Lyndon word and we denote the combination by

 The multi-trace corresponding to $\widetilde{\mathcal{P}}$ is

 where $\widetilde{W}$ is the matrix word corresponding to the orthogonal Lyndon word $\tilde{w}$.
 As for the normal Lyndon words, let $l_x(\tilde{w})$, $l_y(\tilde{w})$ and $l(\tilde{w})$ be the number of $x$s, number of $y$s and total length of $\tilde{w}$ respectively.
 Then